ezrichards/ezrichards.github.io/content/posts/death-of-the-classroom.md

 ## What are the solutions?

-..I think we're still finding this out in the educational community, but I would offer a few ideas:
+I think we're still finding this out in the educational community, but I would offer a few ideas:

 **1. When possible, get the laptops and devices to go away.** I can recognize that some students need to take notes or